Vulcano: Modern period

 After Bourbon rule collapsed in 1860, the Scottish industrialist and philanthropist James Stevenson bought the northern part of the island.
 He then built a villa, reopened the local mines, and planted vineyards for making Malmsey wine.
 Stevenson lived on Vulcano until the last major eruption on the island, in 1888.
 This eruption lasted the better part of two years, by which time Stevenson had sold all of his property to the local populace.
 He never returned to the island.
 His villa is still intact.

-In popular culture

-The film Vulcano (released in the U.S. as Volcano) was filmed on Vulcano and the nearby island of Salina between 1949 and 1950.